IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemDS/readme.md

 ## Naming conventions for the sample Db2 data sharing software service template
 The template uses the following naming conventions The naming conventions are very important for coordination of the IBM Cloud Provisioning and Management register between provision and deprovision processes.
+Throughout this information, all examples assume that  `Z` is specified for the cluster prefix character.

 In the table following characters have these meanings:
 - `c`= Cluster instance name prefix